 Having mental capacity is not a simple YES or NO matter.
 Loss of mental capacity regarding certain matters might be the reason that you seek a diagnosis for dementia, but having dementia might not prevent you from making an LPA.

-Of course, it is best if you plan as early as possible for your elderly care, or accidents .
+Of course, it is best if you plan as early as possible for serious illness, accident or care – I believe one in 9 of us suffer from a mental illness during life.

 The Mental Capacity Act outlines five key principles and provides an assessment framework referred to as The Two Stage Test.
 The first step: do you have any general impairment that affects your ability to make a decision, such as dementia?